Corrugated box design: Design

-The size of a box can be measured for either internal (for product fit) or external (for handling machinery or palletizing) dimensions.
-Boxes are usually specified and ordered by the internal dimensions.
+Examples of container designs

 Retail display

 Retailers often ask for merchandise to be delivered to them in shipping containers which allow the easy stocking of full caseloads.
 The goal is to put the case directly onto shelves and stocking locations without individually handling the unit packs or primary packages.
 Retailers often require products to come in shelf-ready packaging to reduce stocking costs and save labor expenses.

 Several specialized box designs are available.

-Individual mixed shipments

-Many items are shipped individually (in part or entirely) by express carrier, mail, or other mixed logistics systems.
-The demands of multiple manual handlings, automated sortation, and uncontrolled stacking in trucks or air containers put severe stress on boxes, box closures, and the contents.
-Boxes designed for unit load handling and storage may not be suited to mixed logistics systems.

-Less than truckload shipping puts more stress on corrugated shipping containers than shipment by uniform pallet loads in trucks or intermodal containers.
-Boxes sometimes need to be heavier construction to match the needs of the distribution system.

 Government, military, and export

 Many items being supplied to governments are handled very well: boxes are unitized, shipped on covered trucks or intermodal containers, and storage is in warehouses.
 Normal "domestic boxes" and commercial packaging are acceptable.

 Military materiel, field supplies, and humanitarian aid often encounter severe handling and uncontrolled storage.
 Special box specifications for government shipments are often applicable.
 Weather-resistant fiberboards, box construction, box closure, and unitizing are needed.

-Export

-Many international shipments are handled very well: boxes are unitized, shipped on covered trucks or intermodal containers, and storage is in warehouses.
-Normal "domestic boxes" are commonly used.